 Hanover Hill Health Care Center is a large nursing home in Manchester, New Hampshire.
-Featuring an overall rating of B+, this facility should work for most prospective patients.
-As far as we can see, this nursing home looks like a good fit for most people.
-This nursing home is stronger in some categories than others, but it did not have any poor grades in any of our four major categories.
+Featuring an overall rating of B, this facility is a great choice.
+Based on our assessment, this facility is a good fit for most people.
+This nursing home is better in some categories than others, but it did not have any weak links in any of our four major categories.
 More information about these categories can be found below.

 Hanover Hill Health Care Center